Several common problems can render your application efforts worthless. Most of these I’ve learned the hard way.

 Some funders require transcripts to be printed and sealed by the university.
 Universities sometimes take considerable time to print and send these.
 Some universities charge more for rush orders; presumably an automated finger clicks the “print” button twice as fast.
 Many funders also require transcripts from every post-secondary institution you studied at.
 If you transferred from a college to university, took a single course at another institution, or had a semester abroad, you’ll be tracking down all of these various transcripts.
 Transcript fees are sometimes included in tuition, so it is useful to request a batch of them (say five) before you finish at the institution.

 Or, funders may require scans of your previous degree certificates to prove graduation.
 If you’re not in the same city as your hard-copy degrees, this is a painful requirement to sort out last minute.
+My alma mater provides their doctoral certificates only in Latin, meaning that you may need a certified translation for other institutions to verify your graduation.
+Inexplicably, the university charges $15 and takes a week to translate the two sentences — don’t try this on a tight deadline.

 Canadian Common CV

 Agencies such as CIHR require you to fill out a Canadian Common CV, which is a web form version of your CV.
 The initial goal of the form was to provide a consistent format allowing reviewers to fairly evaluate the diverse experiences of the applicants.
-In practice, as one professor at Western University wrote, “I feel like filling in the CCV is like moving a pile of dirt with a teaspoon when you know that shovels exist.”
+In practice, as one professor at Western University wrote, “filling in the CCV is like moving a pile of dirt with a teaspoon when you know that shovels exist.”
 Researchers have petitioned to end the CCV in an open letter of 2,700 signatures.
 These issues have persisted for a decade, but an improved version is apparently in progress.
 Until that euphoric time arrives, know that filling out the CCV is a lengthy and frustrating process.
 On one version of the Common CV, an award that would usually take under a minute to write out required the following to be entered:

 - Funding type (contract, fellowship, grant, research chair, scholarship)